-Many hostels provide private rooms as well as mixed shared rooms (male and female) or gender based shared rooms.
+Many hostels provide private rooms as well as mixed shared rooms (male and female) or gender-based shared rooms.
 Usually, shared rooms are cheaper than privates, and the more beds there are in a shared room, the cheaper it is.
 Popular sites that facilitate hostel booking are HostelBookers.com and HostelWorld.com, among others.

 Have in mind, that hostels charge per person, per night.
 If you are traveling with friends, sometimes it’s cheaper to pay for a hotel room since the rate is based per room – split between everyone.

 Couchsurfing is a different approach to budget traveling.
-It allows you to stay for free at someone’s couch upon previous agreement.
+It allows you to stay for free on someone’s couch upon previous agreement.
 Who in their right mind stays at some strangers couch?
-Well, people who participate at Couchsurfing.org see this a community of likeminded travelers that are looking to experience different places with a more “local” perspective.
+Well, people who participate at Couchsurfing.org see this a community of like-minded travelers that are looking to experience different places with a more “local” perspective.
 In many occasions, the host takes his/her time to show you around the city and hangs around with you.

 Is it dangerous?
 Not really.
 Well, there can be “safety concerns”, of course, but common sense and previous communication will help you “screen” your prospective host.
-So far, my experiences have been extremely good, and all my hosts have been superb.
+So far, my experiences have been excellent, and all my hosts have been superb.
 There’s nothing like having a local approach to a place through the interaction with someone who lives there and welcomes you openly.